AlexaCRM/alexacrm.github.io/wpcrm/configuration.md

 ## Connection

 Microsoft Dynamics CRM supports two security models for authentication: claims-based authentication and Active Directory authentication.
-The type of authentication used depends on the type of deployment your application is accessing: Microsoft Dynamics CRM Online or Microsoft Dynamics CRM 2015.
-CRM Plugin supports both CRM Online (Deployment type: Office 365) and CRM on-premises deployment.
+The type of authentication used depends on the type of deployment your application is accessing: Microsoft Dynamics 365 or Microsoft Dynamics CRM.
+CRM Plugin supports both CRM Online (Deployment type: Office 365) and CRM on-premises deployment (Internet-Facing Deployment).

 ![Connection settings screen](/img/wpcrm/configuration_fig1.png)